LBNL-ETA/AlphaBuilding-ResCommunity/README.md

 <img src="docs/fig/tracking.png" width="800" />

 ### ADMM for 100 TCLs
 Alternating Direction Method of Multipliers (ADMM) is an algorithm that solves convex optimization problems by breaking them into smaller pieces.
-We implement an ADMM controller in ``bin\Section4.3&4.4 PSBC&ADMM.ipynb`` and here is the result:
+We implement an ADMM controller using Python Library ``cvxpy`` in ``bin\Section4.3&4.4 PSBC&ADMM.ipynb`` and here is the result:

 <img src="docs/fig/ADMM_tracking.png" width="800" />